 - 2 tablespoons capers

-- Leftovers & Storage: Olives will keep well in an airtight container in the refrigerator for up to five days.
+- Leftovers and storage: Olives will keep well in an airtight container in the refrigerator for up to five days.
 However, after heating once I would not recommend reheating again or they may have a harder texture and will not be as soft with repeated warming.
+Do not freeze.

-- Nutrition facts: Olives are high in healthy monounsaturated fats and are an important part of the Mediterranean Diet, named one of the most sustainable eating patterns!
+- Nutrition notes: Olives are high in healthy monounsaturated fats and are an important part of the Mediterranean Diet, named one of the most sustainable eating patterns.